 5 tips to celebrate a safe Christmas with a person with Alzheimer’s

-This atypical year 2020 comes to an end and, with it, the typical Christmas celebrations.
+This year 2021 comes to an end and, with it, the typical Christmas celebrations.
 Traditional dinners and lunches during these holidays will be unusual due to the restrictions imposed to contain the transmission of the virus.
 In addition, having a relative with dementia among our guests implies taking extreme precautions, following the instructions of the Department of Health and the Ministry of Health, since dementia can make them even more vulnerable.

 1. Involve the person with cognitive impairment in the celebrations.
 Do not leave her alone, even this may lead to an alteration in your schedule.
 If she has afraid of being infected during a family gathering or does not want to take the risk, make her feel accompanied during the day.
 You can visit her and bring her a gift, have a coffee with her, decorate her home together, play a board game, or just have a nice and calm conversation… during this holiday season the most important gift will be your time with her.